pavlyhalim/Meow/README.md

 # Assignment 3: Sound

+## Cat Chat

 ## Project Description:

 Our project shows a conversation between four cats which makes up a story together.
 When you open the site, you see the instructions about how to interact with the cats to enable their dialogues sequentially.
-And when you close that instruction pop-up window, you start on clicking the cats to start the conversation between them from the top left and then continue clicking and different cats pop ups and delivers a dialogue.
+And when you close that instruction pop-up window, you start on clicking the cats to start the conversation between them from the top left and then continue clicking and different cats pop up and deliver dialogues.
+The visuals are simple and made comical using bright colors and the photos of the cats are originally taken by us.
 The story unfolds like this: One cat is complaining about humans, and the others give it some reasoning on why the cat should be grateful to the humans instead.
 And at the last, the cat realized his mistake and understood human's unconditional love for cats :) So basically it's a short and simple story about the cats and humans through conveying dialogues from the cats.

 ## Process: